benfr1/Real_M.I.D.I/README.md

 # Real_M.I.D.I

+The MIDI "real" stuff.
-Real Midi : authentic real-life sounding MIDI compositions &amp; arrangements that sufficiently well written to replace the original.
+Real Midi : authentic real-life sounding, human sounding, MIDI compositions / arrangements that are sounding like or almost like the original.

 Retro-Engineered Arrangements Library